Federal Supreme Court of Ethiopia

 The Federal Supreme Court of Ethiopia (Amharic: የኢትዮጵያ ፌድራል ጠቅላይ ፍርድ ቤት) is the highest court in Ethiopia.
 It was established by the Federal Democratic Republic of Ethiopia constitution in 1994 and is currently located in Addis Ababa.
 Article 78 of the Constitution establishes the judiciary and at the top is the FSC.
 By the Constitution, the Federal Supreme Court has "the power of cassation over any final court decision containing a basic error of law".
 In 2018, Prime Minister Abiy Ahmed appointed Meaza Ashenafi to be the first female president of the Federal Supreme Court.
 Solomon Areda Waktolla was appointed as Vice President of the Federal Supreme Court.
 Both were resigned by the Parliament on 17 January 2023, and replaced by Tewodros Mihret and Abeba Embiale as Chief Justice and Deputy Chief Justice of the Supreme Court respectively.

 History and overview

-After the People's Democratic Republic of Ethiopia (PDRE) was toppled, the Ethiopian Peoples' Revolutionary Democratic Front (EPRDF) that was dommainted by the Tigray People's Liberation Front (TPLF), formed the federal system that exists today.
+After the People's Democratic Republic of Ethiopia (PDRE) was toppled, the Ethiopian Peoples' Revolutionary Democratic Front (EPRDF) that was dominated by the Tigray People's Liberation Front (TPLF) formed the federal system that exists today.
 Within the three year transition from the PDRE, the 1995 constitution was drafted and developed.
 It was officially adopted in 1994 which created the federal and state governments in Ethiopia.
 The constitution was able to establish judicial, executive, and legislative powers for the federal and state governments.
 However, the framers of the constitution (who did not trust the judiciary under the PDRE) entrusted the House of Federation (HoF) instead of the courts for solving the issues that may develop between the governmental powers.